visibilityspots/vagrant-puppet/README.md

 # Vagrant puppet showcase

-This still is under heavy development and not working as I wish yet.

 The idea is to have a basic puppetmaster/client setup running with puppetserver/puppetdb in the master branch and creating branches for little proof of concepts like for example an ELK stack.

 Virtualization of the machines should be hybrid for both virtualbox and lxc containers depending on the --provider parameter.
 Default this would be virtualbox.